Reviews You Can Rely On

 The hood and waist cinch cords on the Beta.

-This jacket features one of the best overall hood designs with exceptional preservation of peripheral vision.
-Our testers love its deep hood (which provides more protection) and an extremely functional brim that effectively keeps the rain off the front of the face.
-The hood design is easy to cinch down.
-Unlike options with three cinch points (one in the back and two in the front) that tighten independently, this model cinches all three places simultaneously from the same rear cinch.
+This jacket features one of the most high-performing hood designs, exceptionally preserving the wearer's peripheral vision.
+Our testers love how deep it is, providing more protection from the elements with an extremely functional brim that effectively keeps the rain off the front of the face.
+The hood design is also easy to cinch down.
+Unlike options with three cinch points (one in the back and two in the front) that tighten independently, this model pulls all three places simultaneously from the same rear cinch.

 arc'teryx beta jacket - the beta's top-tier peripheral vision in action; there aren't that...